-In twenty plus years in the health and fitness industry, I have never heard anyone say, “I really want to work on my Rhomboids!”
+In thirty plus years in the health and fitness industry, I have never heard anyone say, “I really want to work on my Rhomboid Muscles!”
 However, despite their non-sexy role in human movement, the Rhomboids are very important muscles.

 Located just underneath your trapezius muscle, between your shoulder blades are the rhomboid muscles.
 The Rhomboid Minor and Rhomboid Major originate from the nuchal ligament and spinous processes of the C7-T5 vertebrae and insert along the medial border of the scapula.